mcpanzors/eyes.storybook/README.md

         {width: 1366, height: 768},
     ],

-    // `maxConcurrency` is a number of parallel browsers or connections to renderer server
+    // `maxConcurrency` is a number of parallel browsers or connections to VisualGrid service
-    maxConcurrency: 0, // default is 0, which means not limited connections to renderer server
+    maxConcurrency: 0, // default is 0, which means not limited connections to VisualGrid service
                        // or 10 for headless browsers (should be set 1 for non-headless browser)